Description of Ventricular Septal Defects

 Children who have had their ventricular septal defects close on their own or closed completely at surgery do not need any medicines, and should not be restricted in any way.

 Unrepaired large ventricular septal defects and some moderate ventricular septal defects can cause two problems.

-In addition, babies with congestive heart failure are at higher risk for infections, particularly lung infections.
-If they do get a lung infection, they may not tolerate it as well as other babies and can become very sick with even a simple winter cold.
-Immunizations may protect against some lung infections, but not all, and complications from these infections can be life-threatening.
+Babies with congestive heart failure are at higher risk for infections, particularly lung infections.
+If they do get a lung infection, they may not tolerate it as well as other babies and can become very sick with even a winter cold.
+Immunizations may protect against some lung infections but not all, and complications from these infections can be life-threatening.

 Secondly, as the lungs are exposed to excessive pressure and flow over a period of years the vessels in the lungs may react by developing thicker walls.
 The pressures in the lungs will then increase as a result.

-The pressures in the lungs can become so high that blue blood from the right ventricle will flow across the ventricular septal defect into the left ventricle and mix with red blood.
+The pressures in the lungs can become so high that blue (blood with little oxygen) blood from the right ventricle will flow across the ventricular septal defect into the left ventricle and mix with red (blood with oxygen) blood.

-The patient will then have less oxygen going to the rest of the body and will start to develop cyanosis.
+The patient will then have less oxygen going to the rest of the body and will start to develop cyanosis (blue coloring of lips and nails).
 The high pressures in the lungs can initially be reversed, but with time will become irreversible and result in failure of the heart.

-If large ventricular septal defects are diagnosed and managed appropriately, this will never happen and a child with a ventricular septal defect can have a normal length of life with no restrictions.
+If large ventricular septal defects are diagnosed and managed appropriately, a child with a ventricular septal defect can have a normal length of life with no restrictions.